 National Development Programme for Coaching Excellence

-The National Development Programme for Coaching Excellence is aimed at coaches who sustain and grow participation in equestrian sports.
+The National Development Programme for Coaching Excellence (NDPCE) is aimed at coaches who sustain and grow participation in equestrian sports.

-Aims of the programme
+About the programme

-- To support coaches to reflect and review their own performance and set personal development plans
+- To support coaches to reflect and review their own performance and set personal development plans.

 Who should apply?

-- Any coach who wants to improve their own performance and is particularly interested in supporting recreational competitors
+- Any coach who wants to improve their own performance and is particularly interested in supporting recreational competitors.

-- Coaches who already demonstrate a degree of the high performing criteria listed below
+- Coaches who already demonstrate a degree of the high performing criteria listed below:

 High Performing Grassroots Coach Criteria

-- Ability to think innovatively and put ideas into action
+Ability to think innovatively and put ideas into action.

-- Able to build strong relationships with riders and between riders and to establish and maintain a positive environment for riders
+Ability to build strong relationships with riders and between riders.

 How to apply